 No More Delays: The 365-Day Repair Clock

-A significant new requirement introduced by HB 913 is a more definitive timeline for addressing issues found during inspections.
-The bill mandates that boards of county commissioners must adopt an ordinance requiring associations or other building owners (subject to milestone inspections) to commence necessary repairs within 365 days after receiving a Phase Two Milestone Inspection report that identifies substantial structural deterioration.
+HB 913 addresses the timeline for addressing issues found during inspections by requiring local governments to act.
+The bill mandates that boards of county commissioners or municipal governing bodies must adopt an ordinance requiring associations to commence necessary repairs within a timeframe that does not exceed 365 days after the local enforcement agency receives a Phase Two milestone inspection report.

 Keeping an Eye on Compliance: New Reporting Requirements